Royal wedding guests: Who was the best dressed?

 Sophie, Countess of Wessex

-The Countess opted for a modern two-piece ensemble, teaming a silver-blue silk full midi skirt with a silver metallic top and a feather-embellished hat.
+The Countess opted for a modern two-piece ensemble by British couture and ready-to-wear designer Suzannah.
+She teamed a silver-blue silk full midi-skirt with a silver metallic bodice top and a feather-embellished hat.

 © Press Association 2018